LiquidGauge/Liquid-Gauge/README.md

 Liquid Gauge
 ==============

-This library provides an **easy to use and fully customizable class to simulate liquid** in a view.
+This library provides an **easy to use and fully customizable class to simulate liquid and represent a percentage** in a view easyli.

 The view content is based on a percentage and is usable as a **gauge**.